camille-readbean/tp/docs/DeveloperGuide.md

 * 1b.
 The given client index is invalid.

     * 1b1.
 SWEE shows an error message.
+    * 1b2.
+User inputs in the client index again.
+    * 1b3.
+Repeat steps 1b1-1b2 until the input is a valid index.

-      Use case resumes at step 1.
+      Use case resumes at step 3.

 ### **Use case: UC03 - View a client's information**